 A bit in the Frame Relay header that indicates the frame has passed through a node that is experiencing congestion in the same direction in which the frame is traveling.
+Contrast with backward explicit congestion notification.

 fractional T1

 One channel of a T1 circuit.
 T1 circuits consist of 24, 64-Kbps channels.
 Customers can lease as many of these channels as needed; they are not required to lease all 24 channels in one circuit.